 But what does it mean when your throttle control light comes on, and what should you do?
 More importantly, is it safe to drive your vehicle, or do you need to take it straight to a repair shop?
 We’ll answer all those questions and more here.

-Electronic Throttle Control Light Meaning
+What Does The Electronic Throttle Control Light (ETC) Mean?

-The electronic throttle control light illuminates when there is an issue with the throttle system.
-The throttle system includes the throttle body, accelerator pedal, and the wirings between them.
+The electronic throttle control (ETC) light indicates that there is an issue with the throttle system.
+The throttle system includes the throttle body, accelerator pedal, and wirings.
+The electronic throttle control system controls and monitors the position of the throttle.

-The electronic throttle control system control and monitors the position of the throttle.
 While older vehicles use a cable that’s linked directly to the throttle body, most modern cars accomplish this feat through sensors and your vehicle’s ECM.

 While there are plenty of advantages to this, if everything isn’t working the way it should, then you’re not going to accelerate the way you should.